tengcharmaine/tp/docs/UserGuide.md

 # Welcome to ClinicMate!
 *Your solution to streamlining patient contact management.*

-Greetings to esteemed healthcare professionals!
-Are you still grappling with traditional methods to manage patient details and jot down doctor's notes on paper?
+Greetings to esteemed General Practitioners (GPs)!
+Are you still grappling with traditional methods to manage patient details and take patients' histories?
 Are you overwhelmed by the challenge of organizing all your clinic's patient data?

 Fret not! **ClinicMate** is your solution.